otpcl/otpcl/README.md

     line: 46
 ```

-We can define new Erlang functions (TODO: support writing new
-functions in OTPCL) and include them as functions for our interpreter,
+We can define new Erlang functions and include them as functions for
-both from the Erlang side:
+our interpreter, both from the Erlang side:

 ```erlang